 Vertical Cupboard Dowels

-Another infinitely helpful cupboard accessory is vertical dowels, installations to keep glasses in place and prevent breakage.
+Another infinitely helpful boat galley accessory is vertical dowels, installations to keep glasses in place and prevent breakage.
 You can also use dowels to stack plates and bowls, although most find the best use for them to hold their precious wine glasses and beer mugs.
-Ensure you won’t be drinking your wine from plastic cups by installing these accessories in your cupboards.
+Ensure you won’t be drinking your wine from plastic cups by installing these boat galley accessories in your cupboards.

 Having wall-mounted racks in strategic locations around the galley can help the chef stay organized and uncluttered without sacrificing accessibility for items like oil and spices.
 If your wall rack doesn’t have a security band or horizontal dowel to keep items secure, you can easily install a bungee cord to keep things from moving around.